 A cholesterol conundrum

 I looked and felt healthy.
 My only medical issue was Familial Hypercholesterolaemia.
 My mum had a heart attack at an early age and had died suddenly when I was just a small child.
 This had led to my being tested and diagnosed with FH.
 My cholesterol levels increased year after year.
 Relentlessly.
 To way off the scales.
 I was given a very short life expectancy (mid thirties, maybe the 40s with a bit of luck) unless I took statins forever.
-That scared the hell out of me.
+The thought of dieing so young scared the hell out of me.
 Thinking of my two small children I started taking prescription statins and my cholesterol levels plummeted to ‘normal’ range.
 Phew!
-Or so I thought.
-Unfortunately, I began suffering with muscular pains and fatigue almost immediately.
+Or so I thought… Unfortunately, I began suffering with muscular pains and fatigue almost immediately.
 And it got progressively worse.
-Worryingly… I’m sure you’re aware that the heart is itself a muscle… 🙁
+Worryingly… everyone knows the heart is itself a muscle… 🙁

 The dark side of statins

 My GP refused time and time again to acknowledge any link between the pains and the statin drugs I was taking.
 He merely insisted that I “take them or die“.
 So I continued to endure the pain that apparently was ‘all in my head’.
 Until a few years later, when statin side effects started to be recognised.
 I became curious after reading that the cholesterol link to heart disease was a total myth.
 That led me to read more and more on the subject.
 The more I read, the more I became convinced that the whole theory of fat, cholesterol and heart disease was utter rubbish.
 Inevitably, I made the ultimate decision to stop taking statins, much against medical advice.